pingcap/docs-cn/tools/tidb-binlog-cluster.md

         # the downstream service type of Drainer ("mysql" by default)
         # Valid value: "mysql", "kafka", "pb", "flash"
         db-type = "mysql"

+        # the db filter list ("INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql,test" by default)
+        # Does not support the Rename DDL operation on tables of `ignore schemas`.
+        ignore-schemas = "INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql"

         # `replicate-do-db` has priority over `replicate-do-table`.
 When they have the same `db` name,
         # regular expressions are supported for configuration.